maazajaz/ai-tutor-d-id/docs/COMPLETE_SETUP_GUIDE.md

 #### Issue 6: Supabase connection issues
 **Solution:**
-- Verify Supabase URL and keys in frontend .env
+- Verify Supabase URL and keys in `.env` file
 - Check if tables are created correctly
 - Verify RLS policies are set up